-- comply with the Policy, Procedures, and Practices with respect to De-Identification and Aggregation - identify the conditions or restrictions that are required to be satisfied prior to the disclosure of de-identified and/or aggregate information for research purposes, including: - any documentation and/or agreements that must be completed, provided, or executed - the agent(s) or researcher responsible for completing, providing, or executing the documentation and/or agreements
+- comply with the Policy, Procedures, and Practices with Respect to De-Identification and Aggregation - identify the conditions, restrictions, or recommendations that are required to be satisfied prior to the disclosure of de-identified and/or aggregate information for research purposes, including: - any documentation and/or agreements that must be completed, provided, or executed - the agent(s) or researcher responsible for completing, providing, or executing the documentation and/or agreements

-At a minimum, the prescribed entity must require the researcher to whom the de-identified and/or aggregate information will be disclosed to acknowledge and agree, in writing, that the researcher will not use the de-identified and/or aggregate information, either alone or with other information, to identify an individual, unless the re-identification is permitted by the Coroners Act or another Act and is in accordance with the written research plan approved by the research ethics board.
+At a minimum, the prescribed entity must require the researcher to whom the de-identified and/or aggregate information will be disclosed to acknowledge and agree, in writing, that the researcher will not use the de-identified and/or aggregate information, either alone or with other information, to identify an individual, unless the re-identification is permitted by the CYFSA or another Act and is in accordance with the written research plan approved by the research ethics board.
 This must include prohibiting any attempt to decrypt information that is encrypted or identifying an individual based on unencrypted information and/or prior knowledge.

-In accordance with the Policy, Procedures, and Practices with Respect to De-Identification and Aggregation, a prescribed entity may address different release models (i.e. public, semipublic, and non-public) in its policies, procedures, and practices.
+In accordance with the Policy, Procedures, and Practices with Respect to De-Identification and Aggregation, a prescribed entity may address different release models (i.e. public, semi-public, and non-public) in its policies, procedures, and practices.
 Where the policies, procedures, and practices of a prescribed entity address different release models and the calculated risk of re-identification has met the threshold for the data release to be made "public," such written acknowledgement may not be necessary.

-- identify the documentation and/or agreements that must be completed, provided, or executed, and the agent(s) or researcher responsible for completing, providing, or executing the documentation and/or agreements - identify the agent(s) responsible for ensuring that any conditions or restrictions that must be satisfied prior to the disclosure of the de-identified and/or aggregate information have, in fact, been satisfied, including the execution of the written acknowledgement and agreement - require the responsible agent(s) to track receipt of the executed written acknowledgements and agreements - set out the procedure that must be followed and related documentation that must be maintained
+- identify the documentation and/or agreements that must be completed, provided, or executed and the agent(s) or researcher responsible for completing, providing, or executing the documentation and/or agreements - identify that the prescribed entity is responsible for ensuring that any conditions, restrictions, or recommendations that must be satisfied prior to the disclosure of the de-identified and/or aggregate information have, in fact, been satisfied, including the execution of the written acknowledgement and agreement - require the prescribed entity to track receipt of the executed written acknowledgements and agreements - set out the procedure that must be followed and related documentation that must be maintained

-• require agents to comply with the policy, procedures, and practices

-- require agents to notify the prescribed entity at the first reasonable opportunity, in accordance with the Policy, Procedures, and Practices for Privacy Breach Management, if an agent breaches or believes there may have been a breach of this policy, procedures or practices - identify the agent(s) responsible for ensuring compliance with the policy, procedures, and practices - address how and by whom compliance will be enforced and the consequences of the breach, in accordance with the Policy, Procedures, and Practices for Discipline and Corrective Action - stipulate that compliance will be audited in accordance with the Policy, Procedures, and Practices in respect of Privacy Audits
+- require agents to comply with the policy, procedures, and practices - require agents to notify the prescribed entity at the first reasonable opportunity, in accordance with the Policy, Procedures, and Practices for Privacy Breach Management, if an agent breaches or believes there may have been a breach of this policy, procedures, or practices - identify the agent(s) responsible for ensuring compliance with the policy, procedures, and practices - address how and by whom compliance will be enforced and the consequences of a breach, in accordance with the Policy, Procedures, and Practices for Discipline and Corrective Action - stipulate that compliance will be audited in accordance with the Policy, Procedures, and Practices in Respect of Privacy Audits

-17. Template Research Agreement
+14. Template Research Agreement

-A Research Agreement must be executed with the researchers to whom PI will be disclosed prior to the disclosure of the PI for research purposes under section 5 of the regulation.
+A Research Agreement must be executed with the researchers to whom personal information will be disclosed prior to the disclosure of the personal information for research purposes under section 6 of O. Reg 191/18.
 At a minimum, the Research Agreement must address the matters set out below.